 See the recipe card below for quantities and remaining ingredients.

-- Add everything to the slow cooker.
-In the slow cooker, add the browned pork, diced onion, broth, vinegar and bbq sauce.
+Step 2: In the slow cooker, add the browned pork, diced onion, broth, vinegar, and BBQ sauce.

-- Serve.
-Serve the pork on slider rolls with coleslaw and enjoy!
+Step 4: Serve the shredded pork on slider rolls with creamy coleslaw and enjoy!

 More Game Day Recipes